 Emergency Department During COVID-19

-Step 1: Visitors will be asked to wait outside of the hospital until the patient is in a dedicated assessment space and the clinical team has determined if they are eligible to have a visitor.
-This may take some time depending on the volume of patients currently in the ED.
-You can provide the patient/clinical team with a contact number where you can be reached for updates.
+Step 1: Visitors are asked to wait outside of the hospital until the patient is in an assessment space that allows for physical distancing.
+This may take some time depending on the number of patients in the ED.
+You can provide the patient with a contact number where you can be reached for updates.

-Step 3: If you are not eligible to join the patient in person, you may ask the clinical team about ways to connect remotely.
+Step 3: If you are not able to join the patient in person, we encourage you to ask the clinical team about ways to connect remotely.

 *Note: Visitors of patients meeting specific criteria may be asked to accompany the patient to triage to assist with sharing important information with the clinical team before being asked to wait outside.

-- Provided that the patient consents, the ED staff are supportive of including families in the discussion about clinical findings and/or the care plan using telephones and tablets.
+- With patient consent, the ED staff are supportive of including families in the discussion about clinical findings and/or the care plan using telephones and tablets.
 Let the clinical team know if you would like to be included virtually.

-- The ED team also consists of social workers and peer support workers who may be able to greet patients and families at the entrance to the department, facilitate the patient’s transition into the department and, if the patient consents, provide updates as to the patient’s care trajectory.
+- The ED team also has social workers and peer support workers who may be able to greet patients and families at the entrance to the department, facilitate the patient’s transition into the department and, if the patient consents, provide updates as to the patient’s care trajectory.

 Help Keep our Hospitals Safe

-- Practice physical distancing and keep two metres from others as much as possible.
+- Masks must be worn in the Emergency Department.
+Please take a medical-grade procedure mask when you enter.
+Practice physical distancing and keep two metres from others as much as possible.